MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

 ![Data flow](media/promocode-images/sign-in.png)

 12. After you successfully sign in, the next page notifies you that you're about to redeem the PromoCode to start your **free trial of Dynamics 365 Fraud Protection**.

-The PromoCode and offer ID is automatically entered on the page.
+    The PromoCode and offer ID are automatically entered on the page.

 ![Data flow](media/promocode-images/get-started.png)